Local Jobs for Local People

 - Employment Readiness and Careers Counselling is an intensive person-centered approach using the Employment Readiness Scale, targeted career development strategies and professional careers guidance to assess levels of work readiness and employability.

 - Passport to Work aims to increase the level of productivity and emotional resilience of local job seekers over a three to four month period so that they are ready to move into meaningful, ongoing work.
-The program is delivering a tailored program to 80 job seekers selected by Council's Local Jobs for Local People team.

 For more information about Community Revitalisation in Melbourne's North please contact 9205 2858 or 9205 2602.